bageldb/libraries/README.md

 For further documentation on how to use this library go [here](https://docs.bageldb.com/content-api/rest)

-🚫⚠️✋🛑
+### FULL DISCLOSURE: 🚫⚠️✋🛑

-_FULL DISCLOSURE:_
+There are currently libraries that are not yet supported or fully function.
-_There are libraries that are not yet completely functional at this time.
-Use at your own discretion._
+Use at your own discretion.